Curious About The Changed Podcast?

 I regrouped and told her “Amelia, I’m sorry I said that.
 I get that this change feels hard to you right now.
 Sometimes changes you go through might feel that way.
 BUT they don’t have to, and not all change will.
 If you think about it change happens all the time!
 You’re taller today than you were yesterday (which is why we’re even talking about pants).
 You used to wear diapers, and now you don’t!
 The truth is that how difficult, or how easy a change is… depends on how you choose to respond at that time.”

-Fast forward to now… she still refuses to wear pants (but she will ear skorts… A TRIUMPH!).
+Fast forward to now… she still refuses to wear a variety of pants (but she does have one pair of black stretchy pants that she loves… A TRIUMPH!).

 It was that interaction with my kiddo that got me thinking about how we as people on the planet think about CHANGE.